satya164/scruntiny/README.md

 ```

 ## Requirements
 Scrutiny has a `Promise` based API, and needs a global `Promise` object to function.
-Promises are natively available from Node.js v0.11 onwards.
+Promises are natively available from `Node.js v0.11` onwards.

-If you don't have a global `Promise` object, you can alternatively use `bluebird`, `Q` or any Promises/A+ compliant promise library as follows,
+If you don't have a global `Promise` object, you can alternatively specify `bluebird`, `Q` or any Promises/A+ compliant promise library to use,

 ```javascript
 Scrutiny.setPromise(require("bluebird"));